What do I Need and How do I Plan?

 The lasting legacy of one soldier who wanted peace from the trenches during the war was written about in 1915.
 The greatest possible legacy of conflict is lasting and stable peace and education.
 Our pathway offers the chance to reflect on the cost of instability and conflict, the value of peace and the brave men and women who, in their small part, changed the course of history.

 Our logo: A cornflower (blue) the remembrance flower of France; a daisy (white/yellow) the remembrance flower of Belgium; the Forget Me Not (purple), the remembrance flower of Germany and the Poppy (red) the remembrance flower of Britain and the Commonwealth.

 It was written by Alexander Douglas Gillespie, a young man from the Argyll & Sutherland Highlanders.
 When writing home from the trenches to his headmaster, he first spoke of this path for peace, or via sacra as he referred to it as.
 He was killed shortly after writing this letter in 1915 in an attack on enemy lines, he was the last officer left standing but his body was never recovered.
 An image of him can be seen below.

+I am an organisation, Mairie or a Tourism Office.
 How do I get a plaque?

 How to find the plaques?

 It is important to note that the Western Front Way trails are not yet fully marked, which is why the app is essential for navigation.
 While Flanders does have walking routes signposted, these are not suitable for bikes due to farmers fields and pathways.